returnString/metagame/README.md

 		// tell the metagame router what commands to expose
-		// each route is an array consisting of the name, function to call and any middleware to call before it getRoutes()
+		// each route is an array consisting of the name, function to call and any middleware to call before it
+		// middleware are called in the order they're defined here getRoutes()
 		{
 			return [
 				// this command will be exposed as '/calculator/add'
-				// with the two middleware functions, it will reject unauthenticated users and requests that don't contain lhs and rhs params
-				[ 'add', this.add, [ this.authenticated, this.requireLeftAndRight ] ],
+				// it will reject unauthenticated users and requests that don't contain lhs and rhs params [ 'add', this.add, [ this.authenticated, this.requireLeftAndRight ] ],
 			]
 		}